-That’s why I initiated numerous support programs, projects and services including the Migrant Mentoring Program, the Legal Advice Clinic, Business & Employment Support Services.
+Each one should be able to develop confidence and self-sufficiency, including owning businesses and attaining positive employment outcomes, no matter where they are from.
+We have initiated numerous support programs, projects, and services including the Migrant Mentoring Program, the Legal Advice Clinic, Business & Employment Support Services.

-As an entrepreneur, I often realize my influence to shape the livelihoods of people, to inspire, to motivate and to assist them to reach their potential.
-It is a responsibility I do not take lightly anymore; my responsibility to my community and eventually to my country and to the world is an attempt I want to achieve.”
-God bless you.
+As an entrepreneur, I can influence and shape the livelihoods of people, inspire, motivate and assist them to reach their potential.
+It is a responsibility to my community, to my country and to the world.